-Several lawsuits challenging the MATS rule have been filed and consolidated into a single proceeding before the U.S. Court of Appeals for the District of Columbia Circuit.
+Several lawsuits challenging MATS have been filed by other parties and consolidated into a single proceeding before the U.S. Court of Appeals for the District of Columbia Circuit.
+Oral arguments are scheduled for December 10, 2013.
 We cannot predict the outcome of this litigation.